 Credit for Family Caregivers: There is no credit or deduction available now to taxpayers for family caregiving costs.

 Please note that Congress actually writes the tax law, and the President can either sign the bill into law or veto it.
-While the new President can recommend tax changes, they will need to work with Congress to accomplish a change to tax policy or in implementing a tax change.
+While the new President can recommend tax changes, the Administration will need to work with Congress to accomplish a change in tax policy or to implement a tax change.
 What happens on Election Day will impact what tax laws are introduced, debated, voted on and possibly enacted next year.
 At Sikich, we will continue to monitor the legislative developments in Washington.
+Please reach out if you’d like to learn more.

 Jim Brandenburg, CPA, MST, possesses extensive experience and knowledge in corporate and partnership tax law, mergers and acquisitions, and tax legislation.
 His expertise includes working with owners of closely held businesses to identify tax planning opportunities and assist them in implementing these strategies.